vckyou/Reforestation/README.md

-## A woman is on trial for beating her husband to death with his guitar collection.
-Judge says, ‘First offender?’
-She says, ‘No, first a Gibson!
-Then a Fender!’
+## Why did the A go to the bathroom and come out as an E?
+Because he had a vowel movement.